barijaona/mastodon_digest/README.md

     - `hashtag:HashTagName` : The timeline for the specified #hashtag.
 (Do not include the `#` in the name.)
     - `list:3` : A list timeline.
 Lists are given numeric IDs (as in their URL, e.g. `https://example.social/lists/2`), which you must use for input here, not the list name.
  * `-n` : Number of hours to look back when building your digest.
 This can be an integer from 1 to 24.
 Defaults to **12**.
 I've found that 12 works well in the morning and 8 works well in the evening.
+* `-t` : Threshold for scores to include. **normal** is the default
+    - `lax` : Posts must achieve a score within the 90th percentile.
+    - `normal` : Posts must achieve a score within the 95th percentile.
+    - `strict` : Posts must achieve a score within the 98th percentile.

+#### Algorithm Options

+You can assign separate scoring methods for posts from users you follow, and boosts from your followers.

- * `-s` : Scoring method to use. **SimpleWeighted** is the default.
+ * `-s` : Scoring method to use for users you follow. **SimpleWeighted** is the default.
+ * `-b` : Scoring method to use specifically for boosts. **Default is to use the same scoring method that is used for posts from users you follow.**

     - `Simple` : Each post is scored with a modified [geometric mean](https://en.wikipedia.org/wiki/Geometric_mean) of its number of boosts and its number of favorites.
     - `SimpleWeighted` : The same as `Simple`, but every score is multiplied by the inverse of the square root of the author's follower count.
-Therefore, authors with very large audiences will need to meet higher boost and favorite numbers. **This is the default scorer**.
+Therefore, authors with very large audiences will need to meet higher boost and favorite numbers.
     - `ExtendedSimple` : Each post is scored with a modified [geometric mean](https://en.wikipedia.org/wiki/Geometric_mean) of its number of boosts, its number of favorites, and its number of replies.
     - `ExtendedSimpleWeighted` : The same as `ExtendedSimple`, but every score is multiplied by the inverse of the square root of the author's follower count.
 Therefore, authors with very large audiences will need to meet higher boost, favorite, and reply numbers.
-* `-b` : Scoring method to use specifically for boosts. **Default is to use the same scoring method for subscribed posts and boosts.**
-* `-t` : Threshold for scores to include. **normal** is the default
-    - `lax` : Posts must achieve a score within the 90th percentile.
-    - `normal` : Posts must achieve a score within the 95th percentile. **This is the default threshold**.
-    - `strict` : Posts must achive a score within the 98th percentile.

 I'm still experimenting with these, so it's possible that I change the defaults in the future.

+#### Flipton Option

+* `--flipton` : When the script is started with `--flipton`, it attempts to retrieve posts and boosts from the home instances of each author.
+This will cause more network load, but will also fetches boosts, stars and replies for the posts which user's home instance (as given by `MASTODON_BASE_URL`) is not necessarily aware of.

+When you intend to use flipton for Mastodon requests, be sure to fetch the [corresponding submodule](https://github.com/kokodokodo/flipton/), e.g., by cloning the repo with option `--recurse-submodules` or by invoking `git submodule update --remote`.

 #### Theme Options